 5 .
 Number of new COVID-19 infections in England, Wales, Northern Ireland and Scotland

 The incidence rate is a measure of new polymerase chain reaction (PCR)-positive cases in a given time period.
-We regularly review our methods and survey design as part of our ongoing quality assurance process.
-We have recently completed our review and are now including estimates of the incidence rate in our accompanying datasets
+We include estimates of the incidence rate in our Coronavirus (COVID-19) Infection Survey datasets.